 What will my child eat and drink?

 Your child will be provided with a healthy and plentiful breakfast, lunch, and dinner, as well as nutritional snacks as needed throughout the day.
-We have established daily meals and snacks in accordance with our staff Nutritionist’s recommendations for daily caloric intake suitable for children in this age range.
-In addition, your child will be encouraged to drink water frequently, while juice, milk, and other nutritional beverages will be provided.
+We have established daily meals and snacks in accordance with our staff nutritionist’s recommendations for daily caloric intake suitable for children in this age range.
+In addition, your child will be encouraged to drink water frequently and milk will be provided at meal times.
 We are fully committed to maintaining children’s healthy minds and bodies during their time at SAS!

 What about dietary restrictions or food allergies?

 We are committed to accommodating any dietary restrictions your child may require.
 Please let us know before your child comes to SAS, so that we are fully prepared to accommodate these restrictions (this will be included in the information packet required to secure your child’s spot.)
 Should your child have a food-related allergy, please be sure this information is included in their registration and medical release forms.
 It cannot be overstated that the earlier this information is communicated to us, the better prepared we are to ensure your child’s safety and enjoyment.

 Is it okay if I send snacks with my child?

 No, although we appreciate that parents would like to send student's favorite snacks with them to SAS, we ask that you please do not send food items with your child.
 There are two main reasons for this.
 First, it's essential that we keep food items out of the tent areas so as not to attract any wildlife to the tents.
 Secret snack surprises for students can mean critters finding these snacks before students.
 Second, we do our best to accommodate any food allergies and insure that we're keeping all students protected by keeping snacks with troublesome ingredients out of rotation.
 Without inspecting each incoming snack, we can't do this.